Antwerp, New York

 Antwerp is a town in Jefferson County, New York, United States.
-The population was 1,846 at the 2010 census.
-The town is named after Antwerp in Belgium, the home of the early investors in the town, who had organized under the name of the Antwerp Company.
+The population was 1,683 at the 2020 census.
+The town is named after Antwerp, Belgium, the home of the early investors in the town, who had organized under the name of the Antwerp Company.

 The town of Antwerp contains a village also called Antwerp.
 The town is at the eastern corner of the county and is northeast of Watertown.